OliveryYL/oncoClassSurv_Expansion/README.md

 ### Desktop software

-In order to facilitate the software distribution and use, we have packaged the shinyAPP as an executable desktop software (.exe) that can be run on the Windows operating system.
+In order to facilitate the software distribution and use, we have packaged the shiny APP as an executable desktop software (.exe) that can be run on the Windows operating system.

 Notice: For academic research only.